 Remember: “For with God nothing shall be impossible” (Luke 1:37).
 If you have been struggling with overcoming old habits and problems, do not settle for the repeated failure of shallow New Year’s resolutions.
 Instead, go to God in prayer and ask Him to intervene in your life and give you His power.

 Then, and only then, will you find lasting success in overcoming your habits and problems!
-(You may wish to read our article “You Can Overcome and Prevent Sin.”)
+(For more priceless knowledge on reaching your goals, read our article The Laws to Success.)